Pragament/python_streamlit_print_cost_reducer/README.md

-Here's your updated and **nicely formatted** `README.md` file for the **Advanced PDF Printing Cost Estimator**, with proper Markdown structure and working image visibility using relative paths (if you're using GitHub or a local Markdown renderer):
+Here is your complete and cleaned-up `README.md` file with visible image support, ideal for GitHub or local Markdown preview in VS Code:

 ---